bulbicx/TDL-June21SDET-Marco/README.md

 ## Running the tests

-The application present JUnit tests, Integration tests and Selenium tests.
+The application present Unit tests, Integration tests and Selenium tests.
 It can be tested using JUnit, which is a dependency of Maven.
-JUnit tests have been used to test the services.
-Meanwhile integration tests have been used to test the controllers.
+Unit tests have been used to test the services.
+Meanwhile Integration tests have been used to test the controllers.
 Selenium will test the front-end of our application.
 To run all tests just right-click onto the project folder from **Package Explorer** and click on **Run As** > **JUnit Test**.
 There are 29 tests executed in total.

 ![JUnit and Integration tests](https://user-images.githubusercontent.com/56220535/128327092-304b25e3-fffb-40ad-affd-6d8d92d9f084.PNG)